-&lt;sup>2 According to the calculation method in mainstream literature, the proportion of direct financing is defined as (market capitalization of stock market + market capitalization of bond market)/(market capitalization of stock market + market capitalization of bond market)/(market capitalization, the proportion of direct financing = proportion of stock market + proportion of bond market.
+&lt;sup>2 According to the calculation method in mainstream literature, the proportion of direct financing is defined as (market capitalization of stock market + market capitalization of bond market)/(market capitalization of stock market + market capitalization of bond market + balance of bank credit).
+Based on this definition, the proportion of direct financing = proportion of stock market + proportion of bond market.
 Considering large fluctuations in annual data, the mean value of five years' (2012-2016) data is adopted here.
 Of course, direct financing in this diagram does not include the statistics of the New Third Board, regional equity markets and private equity markets.
 If the financings of those markets are included in direct financing, China will further surpass Germany and Japan in terms of equity market advantages.